afernandezrios90/prometheus-demo/README.md

 ## Description

+> [!TIP]
+> You are in the `main` branch.
+Other active branches with slightly different funcionality are:
+> `standalone` --> Prometheus desployment without metric generating app
+> `virtual-store` --> Prometheus deployment pre-configured to monitor the Virtual Store app (Please check: https://github.com/afernandezrios90/virtual-store)

 This project is a simple Prometheus deployment.
 Its main purpose is to test basic funcionality, such as practice queries, create metric rules or alert rules, etc.
 "Metric Generator App" is a python application that creates some values simulating a real metrics:
 ```